-1. Upon consideration of the Staff Report, exhibits, public hearing testimony, follow-up research and review of applicable codes, plans, policies, controlling legal instruments, including without limitation the Badger Mountain South LUDR provisions, and most importantly the original Decision issued by the undersigned Examiner approving the Preliminary Plat of Goose Ridge Estates II in December of 2021, this Decision approving the requested Major Revision(s) to such preliminary plat is now in order.
-Based on all the evidence, testimony, codes, policies, regulations, and other information contained in the

-Record, the Examiner issues the following findings, conclusions and Decision to approve the applicant's Major Revision to the Goose Ridge Estates II Preliminary Plat as set forth below.

-- 2. Any statements in previous or following sections of this document that are deemed findings are hereby adopted as such.
+- 1. Upon consideration of the Staff Report, exhibits, public hearing testimony, follow-up research and review of applicable codes, plans, policies, controlling legal instruments, including without limitation the Badger Mountain South LUDR provisions, and most importantly the original Decision issued by the undersigned Examiner approving the Preliminary Plat of South Orchard in December of 2021, this Decision approving the requested Major Revision(s) to such preliminary plat is now in order.
+Based on all the evidence, testimony, codes, policies, regulations, and other information contained in the Record, the Examiner issues the following findings, conclusions and Decision to approve the applicant's Major Revision to the South Orchard Preliminary Plat as set forth below. - 2.
+Any statements in previous or following sections of this document that are deemed findings are hereby adopted as such.
 Captions should not be construed to modify the language of any finding, as they are only provided to identify some of the key topics at issue in this application. - 3.
 This is not a new, stand-alone preliminary plat application.
-Instead, this is a request for approval of a "Major Revision" to a preliminary plat originally approved in a Decision issued in December of 2021 under File No. S2021-107, known as the Preliminary Plat of Goose Ridge Estates II.
+Instead, this is a request for approval of a "Major Revision" to a preliminary plat originally approved in a Decision issued in December of 2021 under File No. S2021-104, known as the Preliminary Plat of South Orchard.
 (See Ex.
-8, copy of the 2021 Decision approving the Preliminary Plat of Goose Ridge Estates II).
-The preliminary plat was approved for development in 3 (three) phases.
-(Ex.
-8, Condition of Approval "H"). - 4.
-There is no dispute that the original preliminary plat Decision was not appealed and stands as issued. - 5.
-The unchallenged Decision approving the plat at issue included Condition of Approval "J", which detailed the process for review of any Minor or Major Revisions that might be proposed for the preliminary plat, explaining that any Major Revisions would be reviewed as a Type III application requiring an open record public hearing and a decision by the Hearing Examiner, citing RMC 19.20.010(C)(1). - 6.
-There is no dispute that the applicant requested several minor revisions to the preliminary plat in early 2022, resulting in issuance of an administrative Notice of Decision from the Planning Manager, Mr. Stevens, approving minor revisions as "amendments" that were summarized as follows: - 1.
-Revising the interior street intersection treatments and right of way widths; - 2.
-Delaying construction of the Trowbridge Boulevard and Road "C" extensions [from Phase 1 to original Phase 3]; and - 3.
-Provision of a construction traffic access easement to reduce construction traffic use of the existing local streets.
+3, copy of the 2021 Decision approving the Preliminary Plat of South